 The first thing to do is to figure out if your internet is actually slow, or if something else is the issue.
 The easiest way to do so is to just google “speedtest”, and then click the blue ‘RUN SPEED TEST’ button.

 Once you do this, you’ll see a small window pop up.
 It will test your download and upload speeds.
 If you’re not sure about your results, you can run the test again.
 Your results may come out differently each time – this is pretty normal.

 In my case, my internet is extremely fast!
 This means any issues with slow web pages are because of my computer, not my connection.

 However, this isn’t always the case.
 You may get a different message, such as “your internet speed is typical” or “your internet speed is very slow.”
-If that’s the case, you can try some of our methods correcting the issue.
+If that’s the case, you can try some of our methods to correct the issue.